Abdulrahman-Almutlaq/RL-Navigation/README.md

     *(For Windows users)* Check out [this link](https://support.microsoft.com/en-us/help/827218/how-to-determine-whether-a-computer-is-running-a-32-bit-version-or-64) if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system.

     *(For AWS)* If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.
 1. Place the file in the *same folder of this repository* (after you clone it or downlowd it), and unzip (or decompress) the file.

+1. Follow [this](https://github.com/udacity/deep-reinforcement-learning) guide in order to set up a python enviroment, under *Dependencies* section.

 ## Running the agent